lanl-aea/waves/docs/tutorial_00_scons.rst

 For production-engineering analysis, `WAVES`_ focuses on extending the build system `SCons`_ because `SCons`_ configuration files use `Python`_ as a fully featured scripting language.
-This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.
+This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system via a Python API, :ref:`parameter_generator_api`.

-This tutorial will build out the project configuration file, named SConstruct by default.
+This tutorial will build out the project configuration file, named ``SConstruct`` by default.
 First a code snippet will be introduced followed by a description of what that snippet does.
 After sufficient code is added to the file, it can be executed with the ``scons`` command.
 Later tutorials will continue to expand the SConstruct file and add workflow configuration files.

 ***************************